devFNL/devFNL/README.md

 # Hello there! :wave:

-I'm on my way to becoming a Full Stack Developer, with a knowledge in Java, Hibernate, MySQL, HTML, CSS, and JavaScript. </br>
+I'm a Graphic Designer from Argentina, currently on my journey to become a Full Stack Developer.
+My actual knowledge includes Java, Hibernate, MySQL, HTML, CSS, and JavaScript.
+Currently, I'm diving deeper into React, TypeScript, and Spring. </br>
-Currently, i'm diving deeper into React, TypeScript and Spring.
+I'm excited to apply my skills to real-world projects and embark on a fulfilling career. </br>
-I'm thrilled to apply my knowledge in real-world projects and embark on a journey in the professional landscape while collaborating with a dynamic team and learning from others !
+Let's join hands to create meaningful projects and keep growing in the world of development! 🚀

 :envelope: fedelindberg@gmail.com

-## Languages and tools
+## Languages and Dev tools :
 <p align="left">
   <a href="https://www.java.com/" target="_blank">
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" height="30" width="30" />